-DIET & HAIR SHEDDING
+DIET AND HAIR LOSS / SHEDDING

 Early signs that hair is lacking nutrients to thrive may include dryness, brittleness, breakage, lack of shine, dry scalp and overall lackluster hair.

 INTACT SCALP & HAIR PRIMER: The first and only, clinically-proven product to retain and protect hair by reducing excessive shedding up to 77% during washing, brushing & styling.

 What's Even Better?
 INTACT gives hair volume, body & shine without build-up or the need for additional styling products.
 Formulated with bitter orange extract compounds, coconut fatty acids & panthenol, INTACT feeds hair & scalp with conditioning agents for healthier-looking hair and can help bring lackluster hair that’s been lacking nourishment back to life.

 Free of sulfates, parabens, phthalates, silicones, oils, SD alcohol & gluten.
 Vegan-friendly.
 Color safe.

 Longstanding malnutrition, long term calorie restriction, eating disorders or being deficient in certain essential nutrients can also cause excessive hair shedding, hair thinning and more extreme hair loss.
 Diet causing hair loss can be addressed and reversed.
 Nutritional stabilization is very important to treat hair fall due to weight loss.
 It can take at least 6 months of healthy eating to help hair get back into a normal growth cycle.

 Diet Related Hair Loss

 Depending on whether you maintain a well-balanced diet while you shed pounds will also determine whether you may shed excessive hair.
 A sudden onset of hair shedding could indicate the body is reacting to abrupt changes or not getting all the proper nutrients to function on all levels.